Gurr3/M7002E/Assignment/assignment3/Readme.txt

 Installation instructions:

-You must include the blenders folder and the textures folder into the workspace
+You must include the blenders folder and the textures folder into the workspace, github- note that no texture folder was included here, so these needs replacements.

 -------------